-Evaluation report on implementing the reunification practice framework How local authorities are using the reunification practice framework
+Evaluation of the scale-up of an evidence-informed framework for return home practice How local authorities are using the reunification practice framework

 The most common outcome for a child who has left the care system is to return back to the care of a parent or relative.
 However, without the right assessment and support many of these children end up back in care again.